 My first experience on skis came in the form of a family trip to Granite Peak in central Wisconsin.
 Although my younger self didn’t love the frigid chairlifts and short, icy runs, I instantly fell in love with the feeling of sliding on snow.
 Afterward, my siblings and I would grab our parents’ XC skis and try to find any sort of hill where we could again experience that sensation (which promptly led to lots of faceplants…).
 However, my time on skis back home was limited by other sports and the cost, so it wasn’t until I moved to Fort Collins to attend Colorado State University that I was able to really give skiing my full attention.

-My skiing style tends to revolve around finding anything to jump off, but I’m happy challenging myself in any terrain, from riding at the edge of control in open bowls to ticking off the extremely technical, steep lines at Crested Butte, attempting to drag my hip on a groomer, and my never-ending quest to truly nail down a perfect zipperline in moguls.
+My skiing style tends to revolve around finding anything to jump off, whether that’s a tiny mogul gap or a cliff.
+However, I’m happy challenging myself in any terrain, from riding at the edge of control in open bowls to ticking off the extremely technical, steep lines at Crested Butte, attempting to drag my hip on a groomer, and my never-ending quest to truly nail down a perfect zipperline in moguls.

-I also spend a fair bit of my time in the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
-I also love extending the ski season far into the summer (or just all the way into the next season).
+I also spend a fair bit of my time in the backcountry, particularly in the spring, and I love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
+I also enjoy extending the ski season far into the summer (or just all the way into the next season).

-Although I will happily hike all year to find snow, I also like exploring the hundreds of miles of trails around Crested Butte, and enjoy logging plenty of bike rides and some runs during the summer.
-Along with mountain biking and trail running, I also love throwing flies at fish and shooting photos of all the more talented folks around the Gunnison / Crested Butte Valley.
-Click here for more on my running style and preferences.
+Although I will happily hike all year to find snow, I also like exploring the hundreds of miles of trails around Crested Butte, whether that’s on my mountain bike, in my running shoes, or while taking my bow for long walks during archery season.
+I also love throwing flies at fish and shooting photos of all the more talented folks around the Gunnison / Crested Butte Valley.

 In addition to simply enjoying spending time outside and thinking about the gear we use to do so, I also graduated from Colorado State University with a degree in Apparel Product Development, and have always been a bit obsessed with product design.
 I get excited about things like intricate seam patterning, ski rocker profiles, bike-frame geometries, and chest pockets.